omnine/cpuhogtd/README.md

 ```

 Then run it, you should get the similar result.
-I had 2 CPU cores on the VM, that is why you see `34.499`, as `34.499*2 = 69`, it is close to `70` we set in the task.

 ```
 2024-08-10 22:43:49,311 INFO [Thread-0] c.o.a.CPUMonitor [CPUMonitor.java:227] [34.499%] "pool-13-thread-3" #206  cpu=3484ms elapsed=5050ms